briot/gnatbdd/docs/features.rst

 general (this is an extension of the format used by cucumber).

 The scenario is split into several **steps**, each of which start on a separate line.
-The steps are introduced by one of severaal keywords, all shown in bold in the example above.
+The steps are introduced by one of several keywords, all shown in bold in the example above.
 You can use any of the keywords for any of the steps, but in general they have the following semantic: